 Tribal casinos are operated by their autonomous tribes, which are not governed by Whitmer.
 Tribal casinos closed in Michigan include:

-- Little River Casino in Manistee, plans to reopen Dec.
+- Little River Casino in Manistee, closed for three weeks but reopened Dec.
 9

 - Kings Club Casino, Brimley, closed since March because of pandemic

-- Five Kewadin Casinos in the Upper Peninsula, closing until Dec.
-8
+- Five Kewadin Casinos in the Upper Peninsula, closed for three weeks but reopened Dec.
+9

 With the increase of cases and exposure to Covid_19 in our area, Bay Mills Resort and Casino will be closing for three weeks.
 Please see attached press release for more details. @ Bay Mills Resort & Casinos https://t.co/gQXYpIP6Hz

 — Bay Mills Casinos (@BayMillsCasinos) November 16, 2020